jmayfield74/spiner/README.md

 - **Natural Language Power**: Say "list tech news," get a query—SQL meets human speak.
 - **Say It, Build It**: Spin up systems from words—"make a myth-song mashup" turns into LQL, no sweat.
 - **Live Web Edge**: Pulls fresh web data on the fly—no stale leftovers.
-- **Flexible Outputs**: Tables, prose, haikus—your call, not the tool’s.
+- **Flexible Outputs**: Tables, prose, haikus, bash scripts—your call, not the tool’s.
 - **Consistency**: Same query, same result—bye-bye, LLM roulette.

 ## Dig In